-Fortunately if you prepare well in advance and learn what not to do, you’ll have the advantage over other candidate.
+Fortunately, if you prepare well in advance and learn what not to do, you’ll have an advantage over other candidates.

 Let’s take a closer look at 10 job interview mistakes that can kill your chances and what to do about them …

-While advice to wear a suit to job interviews can be a little cliché these days, dressing smart still fit’s the majority of situations and it’s better to dress up than to dress down.
+While the advice to wear a suit to job interviews can be a little cliché these days, dressing smart still fits the majority of situations and it’s better to dress up than to dress down.
 Just don’t dress to distract.

 Whatever you decide, make sure you look the part for the job at hand.
 You may even be informed ahead of time how to present yourself (i.e. ‘business casual,’) so don’t ignore the advice!

 Dressing well is about creating a positive image of yourself for the interview, but it also demonstrates that you can present the same image when representing the company or business when in the potential role.